pangenome/odgi/README.md

 You'll need to set this flag to 0 or remove and rebuild your build directory if you want to unset this build behavior and get a dynamic binary again.
 Static builds are unlikely to be supported on OSX, and require appropriate static libraries on linux.

-`odgi` pulls in a host of source repositories as dependencies.
-It may be necessary to install several system-level libraries to build odgi.
- On Ubuntu 20.04, these can be installed using apt: `sudo apt install build-essential cmake python3-distutils python3-dev libjemalloc-dev`.

 Alternatively, after `sudo apt install guix`, start a GNU Guix build container with: